crisfervil/DynamicsNode/readme.md

 This tool is based on [Edge](https://github.com/tjanczuk/edge) and requires .NET Framework 4.5 to be installed.

-It has been tested in Windows environments only, but can potentially work in Linux too using Mono.
+It has been tested in Windows environments only, but could potentially work in Linux too using Mono.

 # Supported CRM versions
 Tested in CRM 2013 and CRM Online so far.